chronomq/chronomq/README.md

 - `Start Time` is `<= SystemTime::now`  `&&`
 - `SystemTime::now <=` the `Start Time + Active Duration`

-No two spokes can have overlapping intervals of time responsibility.
-[TODO: Add unit test]

 Each `Spoke` points to a list of `Jobs` that should trigger sometime during the spoke's time bounds - asking a `Spoke` for ready jobs is called `Spoke walking`.